For graduate admission, see the WSU Tri-Cities Graduate School.

 - Earn at least 53 semester (80 quarter) hours of transferable credits at the time of enrollment with grades averaging 2.50 (or above) from an accredited U.S. college or university.

 Along with the admission application, you’ll need to submit the Certificate of Financial Responsibility to demonstrate that you have adequate financial resources to meet your educational expenses.
 Please read the instructions on the form carefully.

 Follow these steps to apply for admission to WSU Tri-Cities.

-2. Send proof of English proficiencyScores must come directly from the testing agency to WSU; do not send copies.
+- Send proof of English proficiency.
+Scores must come directly from the testing agency to WSU; do not send copies.
 Request official TOEFL scores from Educational Testing Service (phone 609-771-7500).
 For other ways to meet English proficiency requirements, please refer to the English proficiency information under “International Requirements” on this page.

-3. Send educational credentials and supporting information.
+- Send educational credentials and supporting information.
 Freshman applicants should send a general secondary school evaluation report while transfer applicants should provide a course by course/detailed transcript evaluation.
 Materials sent directly to Washington State University will not be returned.
-See which credentials WSU accepts from your country at the WSU International Enrollment website.

-4. Complete and return the Certificate of Financial Responsibility.
+- Complete and return the Certificate of Financial Responsibility.
 For students requiring an F-1 or J-1 visa the USA government requires proof of financial ability to pay for studies and living expenses.
 You’ll need to show assured support for the first year and projected support for the total years needed to complete your degree.

 Remember that there is an International Student Advisor on the Tri-Cities campus who will help explain immigration rules and regulations for you, or anything you read in the WSU International Program Site.